htw-imi-showtime/showtime-website/content/ss21/master/m7-gefahr-erkannt-gefahr-gebannt-teil-2/future.md

 {{<section title="Resultant Questions and Next Steps">}}

-If the project is to be continued by a dedicated team and regular communication and collaboration with workshops can be guaranteed, we consider the following questions to give guidance for an integration within apprenticeships:
+In order to consolidate the first findings and to determine the most effective integration within apprenticeships, we consider the following questions to be relevant:

-- Short term (e.g. single use), such as our first semester sandbox mode vs. long term use, such as our new challenge mode (and extensions thereof)?
-Challenge mode for single time use vs. sandbox mode for repeated use?
-What integration makes the most sense?
+- Which setting provides the highest benefit: short term (e.g. single use), such as our first semester sandbox mode vs. long term use, such as our new challenge mode (and extensions thereof)?
+Group setting as an additional extrinsic motivation factor vs. the current single player experiences?
 - Extending the previous question: how could an integration in the apprenticeship educational curriculum maximize learning benefits?
 What would the use context look like?
 - What differences with metal workers with varying experience must be considered?
 Can the delivery of fresh lessons for trainees be combined with a refresher for those already experienced in the workshop?

-Next steps are already planned: a follow up test session at the HTW workshop to further prove or disprove our current findings.
+Next steps are already planned: a follow up test session at the HTW workshop to further prove or disprove our current results.
 Additionally the Berliner Stadtreinigungsbetriebe (BSR) expressed their interest to try out our application.

 {{</section>}}